 To me if you do at least these 3 things around your top 2-3 locations you’ll have some results that will whet your appetite for SEO in the future, and perhaps I can be of service then.

 I think your best bet is to try these things on your own at the moment - and experiment with meta titles and descriptions / writing some 100% unique content for top pages.

-If you are considering this in the future - I’d start 2-3 months BEFORE the busy season with an SEO company so they can start to effect rankings more heavily going into spring (there’s a couple month lag on work to see the progress.)
+So let's say you're looking for a Landscaping SEO Company - If you are considering this in the future - I’d start 2-3 months BEFORE the busy season with an SEO company so they can start to effect rankings more heavily going into spring (there’s a couple month lag on work to see the progress.)